Ismail Nasiruddin of Terengganu: Yang di-Pertuan Agong

-Sultan Ismail was elected the fourth Yang di-Pertuan Agong of Malaysia and served in that office from 21 September 1965 until 20 September 1970.
+Sultan Ismail was elected the fourth Yang di-Pertuan Agong (King of Malaysia) and served in that office from 21 September 1965 to 20 September 1970.

-Sultan Ismail's reign was at a time when Malaysia began to be active in making its presence felt in the international arena, having secured a more solid foundation and confidence as a Federation of Malay States, Sabah and Sarawak.
-There were many visits by important world and South East Asian leaders, including US President Lyndon B Johnson, West German President Lubke, King Faisal of Saudi Arabia, Shah of Iran, Emperor Haile Selassie of Ethiopia, Ferdinand Marcos of the Philippines, General Ne Win of Burma and Prime Minister Nguyen Cao Ky of South Vietnam.
-The security of the country was more secure during his reign as the Konfrontasi with Indonesia ended and the Philippines sought normal relations (after its claim of Sabah) with Malaysia.
+Sultan Ismail's reign was at a time when Malaysia began to be active internationally, having secured a more solid foundation as a Federation of Malay States, Sabah and Sarawak.
+Many visits by world leaders were made including US President Lyndon B. Johnson, West German President Heinrich Lübke, King Faisal of Saudi Arabia, the Shah of Iran, Emperor Haile Selassie of Ethiopia, Ferdinand Marcos of the Philippines, General Ne Win of Burma and Prime Minister Nguyễn Cao Kỳ of South Vietnam.
+The security of the country was more secure during his reign as the Indonesia–Malaysia confrontation had ended and the Philippines sought normal relations (after its claim of Sabah) with Malaysia.
 Due to health reasons he wanted to resign as Yang di-Pertuan Agong in 1969, but was persuaded by Prime Minister Tunku Abdul Rahman not to do so as the next Yang di-Pertuan Agong would be Tunku Abdul Rahman's nephew (Tuanku Abdul Halim of Kedah) and the Tunku felt it was not right for him to continue in office during that time.
 In his farewell speech at the end of his and Sultan Ismail's term as Yang Di Pertuan Agong, Tunku Abdul Rahman declared that the event signified "the end of the first chapter of Malaysia's history".

-Sultan Ismail was reigning as Yang di-Pertuan Agong when the May 13 incident sparked racial riots in Kuala Lumpur and parliament was suspended.
-Despite this unfortunate event Tunku Abdul Rahman described Sultan Ismail's reign as "a most eventful and glorious one".
+Sultan Ismail was reigning as Yang di-Pertuan Agong when the May 13 incident sparked race riots in Kuala Lumpur and parliament was suspended.
+Despite this event, Tunku Abdul Rahman described Sultan Ismail's reign as "a most eventful and glorious one".
 Sultan Ismail launched the Rukun Negara, the Malaysian declaration of national philosophy on 31 August 1970.

 Death and funeral

-Sultan Ismail died at Istana Badariah, Padang Seri Negara, Mukim Batu Burok, Kuala Terengganu on 20 September 1979 after suffering from two heart attacks and was buried a day later at the Abidin Mosque, Royal Mausoleum, Kuala Terengganu.
+Sultan Ismail died at the Istana Badariah, Padang Seri Negara, Mukim Batu Burok, Kuala Terengganu on 20 September 1979 after suffering from two heart attacks and was buried a day later at the Abidin Mosque, Royal Mausoleum, Kuala Terengganu.
 He was succeeded by Sultan Mahmud Al-Muktafi Billah Shah, his eldest son.
-He died exactly nine years later after his tenure as Yang di Pertuan Agong ended on 20th September 1970.
+He died exactly nine years later after his tenure as Yang di Pertuan Agong ended on 20 September 1970.